2017 Finlandia University Graduation

 - Commencement: 1:30 p.m. at the Paavo Nurmi Gym

 There is no limit on the number of guests you may invite.
 Tickets are not required.
-Seating is on a first-come, first-served basis.
+Seating is on a first-come, first serve basis.
 There is floor seating with folding chairs and bleacher seating.
-Those who have guests requiring special reserved seating (limited mobility or wheelchair access) should notify the ushers who will be at commencement rehearsal, or contact Alyson DeLandsheer (contact information posted at the bottom of this page).
+Those who have guests requiring special reserved seating (limited mobility or wheelchair access) should notify ushers, who will be at commencement rehearsal, or contact Alyson DeLandsheer (contact information posted at the bottom of this page).
 A maximum of four seats may be reserved for each graduate.

 Most commencement parking is located in the lot in front of Finlandia Hall and the south entrance of the Paavo Nurmi Athletic Center, which is accessed via Scott Street.
 Those requiring barrier-free access should go to the west entrance at Paavo Nurmi parking area behind Finlandia Hall.
 This is accessed via Scott Street, top of the hill, turn right at Elm Street.
 There is a barrier-free entrance and parking at the west end of the Paavo Nurmi Athletic Center.

-A complementary Graduation Lunch will be served at the Finlandia Hall Cafe from 11 a.m. to 12:30 p.m. for graduates, their guests, and Finlandia faculty.
+A complementary Graduation Lunch will be served at the Finlandia Hall Cafe from 11 a.m. to 12:45 p.m. on graduation day for graduates, their guests, and Finlandia faculty.
 We hope you will attend.

 Commencement rehearsal will take place on Friday, April 28 at 11 a.m. in the Paavo Nurmi Gym.
 You will find your seat and receive other instructions at the rehearsal.
 A run through of the ceremony will take place.
 Please attend if at all possible.
 If you are unable to attend rehearsal and plan to participate in commencement, please contact Alyson DeLandsheer for information (contact information below).